-The Minor Injuries and Illness Unit (MIIU) is open 24 hours a day, seven days a week and is based at:
+The Urgent Treatment Centre is open 24 hours a day, seven days a week and is based at:

 Queen Alexandra Road,

-Click here to see whether your injury is suitable for the MIIU
+Click here to see whether your injury is suitable for the UTC

 Amersham and Chesham has introduced an Improved Access Service to provide better access to GP Surgeries in the area.